Jim-JMCD/syncBKUP/README.md

 ## syncBKUP - Synchronised data backups with unlimited delta versioning.

 #### _SyncBKUP_, a Bash script to that synchronises data directories and files to a backup repository.
 Only the most recent backup is stored in the repository.
 All changes and deletion to any directory or file between backups are kept in individual version directories.
 There are no limits on how long or how much historical data is kept, its user managed.
-This script is based on capabilities of ***rsync***.
+This script is based on the capabilities of ***rsync***.

 ### Usage
 ~~~